ayan-biswas0412/ayan-biswas0412/README.md

 ### 🔭 About Me

-* Undergraduate student at Department of Electronics and Telecommunication Engineering at Jadavpur University.Please visit my [website](https://ayanbiswas.in) to find more details about me.
+* Undergraduate student at Department of Electronics and Telecommunication Engineering at Jadavpur University.
+Please visit my [website](https://ayanbiswas.in) to find more details about me.
 * Google Summer of Code 2021 Participant with [CircuitVerse](https://github.com/CircuitVerse)